Livvi Franc

-Olivia Charlotte Waithe (born 31 May 1988), better known by her stage name Livvi Franc, is a British Barbadian singer-songwriter.
+Olivia Charlotte Waithe (born 31 May 1988), better known by her stage name Livvi Franc or Ei8ht, is a Barbadian British singer and songwriter.

 Early life

-Franc was born in Harrogate, North Yorkshire, England to an English mother and a Bajan father.
+Franc, Ei8ht was born in Harrogate, North Yorkshire, England to an English mother and a Bajan father.
 Franc's stage name was inspired by her late maternal grandfather, Frank Wilson, she explained to Flavour Magazine that he had "noticed me playing the piano and predicted I was going to be a musician.
 Sadly he’s no longer here.
 So, in honour of him, I called myself Livvi Franc; Livvi because it’s my nickname, and Franc because it’s a funkier version of Frank."
 When Franc was five, the family moved to Barbados, because her parents decided that their daughters, Franc and her elder sister, should experience their Barbadian heritage.
 They would return to England during the summer holidays.
 Franc wrote her first song at age eleven and learned the guitar at fifteen and sang in school talent shows and pageants growing up.

 Career

 Franc's first manager discovered her when a friend of Franc's who babysitted for her gave her one of Franc's cassette tape demos.
 Franc then went on to record proper demos in studio in Barbados and Miami, where she met her next manager.
 Soon after, she was in New York meeting label heads and auditioning.
 She finally signed with Jive Records, after months of negotiations, after singing an Etta James song for them.
 Prior to signing with Jive, Franc had gone through three years of artist development and attended workshops on it.
 She had attended Queens College in Barbados.
 Jordin Sparks recorded a song written by Livvi Franc, "Walking on Snow", Franc has also written for Cheryl Cole, Kelly Clarkson, Marié Digby, Michael Jackson, Britney Spears, Rihanna and Cher Lloyd.

 Franc's debut single, "Now I'm That Bitch" was released in the summer of 2009.
 The song topped the US Billboard Hot Dance Club Songs chart and became a top 40 hit in New Zealand and the UK.
 Another song, "This Is a Raid" appeared on the reboot of Melrose Place.

 Franc released her second single named "Automatik".
 Produced by RedOne, the single peaked at #6 on the US Hot Dance Club Songs chart.
-During the end of 2010, the album was eventually shelved by Jive and so Livvi left Jive Records, however quickly signed to Beluga Heights/Warner Bros., where she is currently finishing her debut album.
-In a UStream session, Franc said she is delaying working on her own album and instead is focusing on writing for other acts.
+During the end of 2010, the album was eventually shelved by Jive and so Livvi left Jive Records, however quickly signed to Beluga Heights/Warner Bros., where she was to finish her debut album.
+In a UStream session, Franc said she was delaying working on her own album and instead was focusing on writing for other acts.

-In 2023, she went by the stage name "Ei8ht" and was featured in the soundtrack from the film Spider-Man: Across the Spider-Verse, with her song "Silk & Cologne", featuring Offset.
+In 2023, she went by the stage name "Ei8ht" and was featured in the soundtrack for the film Spider-Man: Across the Spider-Verse, with her song "Silk & Cologne", featuring Offset.

-Since then, she has also released a new single called "Rah" at the end of 2023.
+Since then, she has also released a single called "Rah" at the end of 2023.

+in 2024, she proceeded to release her follow-up single "SHINE!"